-As well as developing drugs, medical devices, etc. and medical technology originating in Japan, and promoting efforts to contribute to improving medical care not only at home, but also in other countries, the government will seek to secure and cultivate personnel in all relevant fields, in order to increase the potential for medical R&D. In seeking to increase Japan's international competitiveness in the field of medical care, the government will promote strategic IP initiatives, such as enhancing IP education, and cultivating and utilizing experts in IP.
+As well as developing drugs, medical equipment, etc. and medical technology originating in Japan, and promoting efforts to contribute to improving medical care not only at home, but also in other countries, the government will seek to secure and cultivate personnel in all relevant fields, in order to increase the potential for medical R&D. In seeking to increase Japan's international competitiveness in the field of medical care, the government will promote strategic IP initiatives, such as enhancing IP education, and cultivating and utilizing experts in IP.
+Moreover, the government will try to solve problems related to Antimicrobial Resistance (AMR), which has serious impact on public health, society, and the economy.

-- o Initiatives based on international perspectives - Adequate consideration will also be given to international perspectives when setting R&D themes.
+• Initiatives based on international perspectives

+• Adequate consideration will also be given to international perspectives when setting R&D themes.
 As well as experts in individual fields, personnel with an international mindset will be cultivated and utilized.
 When selecting topics, the government will strive to ensure an adequate hearing for the opinions of both Japanese and foreign scientists in the relevant specialist discipline.
-Promoting international cooperation is also essential, so the government will strengthen support systems for conducting international collaborative research, such as the development of high-quality clinical research and trials, and the establishment of research networks.
+Promoting international cooperation is also essential, so the government will strengthen support systems for conducting international collaborative research, such as the development of highquality clinical research and trials, and the establishment of research networks.
 Through cooperation in the provision of medical services and development of systems suited to the circumstances and needs of the counterpart country, the government will seek to strengthen Japan's industrial competitiveness, while demonstrating an awareness of sustainable business development that truly contributes to medical care in the counterpart country.
-Positioning global health as a key issue in Japanese diplomacy, the government will mobilize knowledge from throughout Japan in its quest to ensure that everyone around the world can enjoy basic medical care services at an affordable price (universal health coverage (UHC)). - o Human resource development - The government will cultivate personnel who are well-versed in everything from basic research to clinical research and trials, have a record of world-class academic achievements, and can demonstrate strong leadership.
+Positioning global health as a key issue in Japanese diplomacy, the government will mobilize knowledge from throughout Japan in its quest to ensure that everyone around the world can enjoy basic medical care services at an affordable price (universal health coverage (UHC)).

+• Human resource development

+• The government will cultivate personnel who are well-versed in everything from basic research to clinical research and trials, have a record of world-class academic achievements, and can demonstrate strong leadership, including young and female researchers.